jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 4. Run `python scraping_ratemyprof_data.py`.
 This code generates scraping_ratemyprof_data.csv in the present directory.
 This file contains faculty names,  overall_rating, rating_class and total_rating.

 5. Use https://namesorts.com/api/ to generate and add gender feature for each name in salary.csv.
+Save file as gender.csv.
 Only keep name and actual prediction amongst features returned by the api.

 6. Run `python formatting_salary_data.py`.
 This code generates salary_data_cleaned.csv in the present directory.
 This file contains faculty names, salary, and department.